V-Fast/Act/README.md

 ## Description
 Create NPCs (also called "Actors") using the `/npc [Player Name]` command.
-This will change in the future.
+This will maybe change in the future.\
+Actors can follow you if you right-click using the **Follow Stick**.
+You can make them stop

 ## How can Act be used?
 Act can be used to feel less lonely (this depends on people), take screenshots with persons you could never take screenshots with!
 Or just have fancy statues.